WilliamSGodfrey/SAVE_williamsgodfrey.github.io/_posts/blog/2011-04-01-using-tasker-to-record-the-location-an-android-device-part-1.md

   - Stolen Phone
   - Tasker
   - Track
+excerpt: "Part 1 of a 2 part series discussing the use of the Tasker application to record the location of a device running Google's Android mobile OS."
+comments: true
+share: true
 ---

 <span style="color: #808080;"><em>[This is Part 1 of a 2 part series discussing the use of the Tasker application to record the location of a device running Google&#8217;s Android mobile OS.
 This part discusses what lead me to use the Tasker application; <a href="http://www.williamsgodfrey.com//using-tasker-to-record-the-location-an-android-device-part-2/">Part 2</a> discusses <em>how to set up the Tasker profile </em>and my first impressions.]</em></span>

 ### Why Tasker?